ShadowMario/FNF-PsychEngine/example_mod/music/readme.txt

 BEWARE!!!
-This is not about your Song's music (Instrumental or Voices), if you want to implement Song Inst/Voices, go to "mods/songs/" folder
+This is not about your Song's music (Instrumental or Voices), if you want to implement Song Inst/Voices, go to the "songs/" folder

 This is simply for being used with Lua's "playMusic".